 Applying for a bank loan

-For those who need a smaller amount of cash, the bank loan can be a suitable next step.
+For those who need a smaller amount of cash, a bank loan can be a suitable next step.

 Sell your house fast for cash